-The following table summarizes the keyboard shortcuts that can be used when editing seamlines.
+Table Error!
+Reference source not found. summarizes the keyboard shortcuts that can be used when editing seamlines.

 Action Keyboard Shortcut

 Undo the last operation on a seamline Ctrl-Z

 Change current editing tool Tab

 Save modifications to a seamline Enter

 Discard modifications to a seamline Esc